freeradical13/freeradical13.github.io/index.md

 As B and T cells mature in the bone marrow or thymus, respectively, antigen receptors are tested for self-reactivity and destroyed through apoptosis if they would attack host cells.

 Once B or T cells bind to antigens, they start to rapidly reproduce into a group of identical cells called a [clone][] that can match such antigens.
 Clones are [monoclonal][] if a single clone reacts to a single epitope on an antigen, and [polyclonal][] if multiple clones react to different epitopes on the same antigen.
 This adaptive immune system process is called [clonal selection][] and clonal expansion which is part of the [primary immune response][campbell urry et al 11th pg 961] and peaks about a week or two after initial antigen recognition.
 A subset of the clone become effector cells which are immediately able to act against antigens.
-The remaining, non-effector cells are called [memory cells][].
+When an infection dies down, some of the remaining effector cells survive apoptosis and remain as [memory cells][] in case the same infection returns.

 B and T lymphocytes may move throughout both blood and lymph.
 Mature lymphocytes enter the blood and then drain into lymph and finally lymph nodes.
 If a lymphocyte is activated, it remains in the lymph node.